Inspiring the future genomic-literate healthcare workforce

 “The Evolution of the Genetic Counselling Profession” shares the memories and experiences of pioneers from the field, across eleven films, showcasing how the profession has grown from humble beginnings.
 Reflecting on the careers of a trailblazing few, this film series traces genetic counselling from its complex start as an emerging discipline, through to present day, as a recognised medical service that uses psychology, biology, and medicine to support patients.
 Helping them to navigate the experience of managing their genomic information and through some of the most difficult decision making.
 We hear from authorities in the field, including some of the early innovators and pioneers.

-Christine Patch – Principal Staff Scientist in Genomic Counselling, Wellcome Connecting Science Engagement and Society.
+Dr Christine Patch, Principal Staff Scientist in Genomic Counselling, Engagement and Society, Wellcome Connecting Science

 “Voices of Genetic Counsellors”, is an innovative collection of eight films demonstrating the scope of the profession through the lens of the counsellors themselves.
 These deeply personal narratives showcase how genetic counsellors are the linchpin of genomic medicine implementation and success.